babyfish-ct/jimmer/README.md

 <td>

 In JPA, if you need to use a DTO object to query only part of the properties, the DTO must be a simple object without any associations.
 That is, it loses the most valuable capability of ORM, degrading from `ORM` to `OM`;
-Jimmer's automatically generated DTOs support arbitrarily complex hierarchical relationships, **Jimmer is currently the only ORM that supports nested projections**
+Jimmer's automatically generated DTOs support arbitrarily complex hierarchical relationships, **Jimmer is currently the only ORM that supports nested projections based on DTO**

 </td>
 </tr>